-Investment Manager means, in each case as the context requires, Evelyn Partners Investment Management LLP or such successor Investment Manager(s) as may be appointed from time to time.
+Investment Manager(s) means Ruffer LLP and Evelyn Partners Investment Management LLP or such successor Investment Manager(s) as may be appointed from time to time.

-Investment Management Agreement means the investment management agreement between the ACD and the Investment Manager in respect of the Company.
+Investment Management Agreement means the investment management agreement between the ACD and the Investment Managers in respect of the Company.